markusressel/barcode-server/README.md

 # barcode-server

-A simple daemon to read barcodes from a USB Barcode Scanner and expose them to other service using a websocket API.
+A simple daemon to read barcodes from USB Barcode Scanners and expose them to other service using a websocket API.

 # How to use

+## Device Access Permissions

 Ensure the user running this application is in the correct group for accessing input devices (usually `input`), like this: